jardondaful/dma_status_interface_flask/README.md

-# 🌟 Ansible playbook for system info and database update 🌟
+# 🌟 DMA Printlab Status Interface 🌟

 This Ansible playbook gathers system information such as IP address, CPU details, memory usage, and storage details from a host and stores the data in an SQLite database.
 It also updates the serial number in the database for macOS hosts.
+All the data is displayed in a JSON format vis Flask

 ## Usage